bitwiseworks/python-os2/Doc/howto/regex.rst

 |      |           | it succeeds.                    |
 +------+-----------+---------------------------------+

-The end of the RE has now been reached, and it has matched ``abcb``.
+The end of the RE has now been reached, and it has matched ``'abcb'``.
 This demonstrates how the matching engine goes as far as it can at first, and if no match is found it will then progressively back up and retry the rest of the RE again and again.
 It will back up until it has tried zero matches for